kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 The demo project has 2 more profiles named `develop` and `product`.
 The profile `develop` stands for the Development Environment for the AUT (*Application Under Test*).
 The profile `product` stands for the Production Environment for the AUT.

 Each profiles contains a set of GlobalVariables: `Hostname`, `Username`, `Password` as parameters which are environment-dependent.
 It depends which parameters to define here on the AUT you are going to work on.
+You may not need `Username` and `Password` here.

 Please note the `GlobalVariable.Hostname` are environment-specific.
 In other words, URL differentiates 2  environments.